mcast/git-stronghash/README.md

 ```
 ## in-source
 ```
-lib/App/StrongHash/DfLister.pm:24:TODO: Extend args.
+lib/App/StrongHash/DfIndex.pm:20:TODO:OPT Later it should probably build an index as required. lib/App/StrongHash/DfIndex.pm:22:TODO: More ways to give a collection of digestfiles. lib/App/StrongHash/DfIndex.pm:64:#    last if @for && !keys %scanfor; # we know enough to give an answer # TODO:OPT could take this shortcut again iff we see we will satisfy want_htype lib/App/StrongHash/DfIndex.pm:92:TODO: Allow lax treatment of errors (return undefs + issue warnings?) lib/App/StrongHash/DfIndex.pm:94:TODO: Currently, it's an error if no htypes are set.
+Could return hashref of whatever is available. lib/App/StrongHash/DfIndex.pm:96:TODO: Only works on full-length objectids, but should perhaps be more helpful. lib/App/StrongHash/DfIndex.pm:98:TODO:OPT Uses two passes, where one would be enough for a one-call-many-objids lookup.
+Perhaps a tee iterator, or just a tap on DfLister? lib/App/StrongHash/DfIndex.pm:150:    or die "Please set want_htype before lookup"; # TODO:OPT we discover this rather late lib/App/StrongHash/DfLister.pm:24:TODO: Extend args.
 May need to index by another column.
 May want to index only commits. lib/App/StrongHash/Git/CatFilerator.pm:114:  # TODO: needed because I haven't got the ->finish semantics right, so _cleanup isn't always called lib/App/StrongHash/Git/Objects.pm:103:TODO: Currently we assume this is a full clone with a work-tree, but this probably isn't necessary.